2014 Saw 15 Per Cent Increase in Airport Profits and Record Traffic Every Single Month

 - Contribution to Government increased by 21% reaching a total of €12.2million in 2014

-Malta International Airport plc has reported a net profit of €16.8 million for year ending 2014, marking an increase of 15 per cent from the year before.
+Malta International Airport plc has reported a net profit of €16.8 million for year ending 2014, marking an increase of 15 percent from Malta Airport profits of the year before.

 The figures were confirmed in the company’s Annual General Meeting where shareholders approved a total net dividend of €0.11c per share for 2014.
 The airport also reported a 14.8 per cent increase in earnings per share, from €0.108 to €0.124.